 Impact assessment on the protection of personal data

-Reporting personal data breaches to The Office for Personal Data Protection
+Reporting cases of violation of data subject’s personal data to The Office for Personal Data Protection